kylegilde/pandalytics/README.md

 # pandalytics

-Extends Pandas to some common analytical use cases in data science and machine learning
+Pandalytics extends Pandas, Plotly and Scikit-Learn to some common analytical use cases in data science and machine learning.